Inmate telephone system

 An inmate telephone system, also known as an Inmate Calling Service (ICS) or Inmate telephone service, is a telephone service intended for use by inmates in correctional facilities in the United States.
-The service supports inmate rehabilitation by allowing consistent communication with their family and legal counsel while incarcerated.
+The service is intended to support inmate rehabilitation by allowing consistent communication with their family and legal counsel while incarcerated.

 In the United States, prison telecom is a $1.2 billion industry, mostly controlled by two private equity-backed companies: Global Tel Link (GTL) and Securus Technologies.
 While there have been attempts by the United States' telecom regulator, the FCC, to regulate the costs of inmate telephone services, the Court of Appeals for the D.C.
 Circuit ruled that its policy violated the Telecommunications Act, which forbids the FCC from regulating intrastate communications.

 Operation

-In order to use an inmate telephone service, inmates must register and provide a list of names and numbers for the people they intend to communicate with.
-Call limitations vary depending on the prison's house rules, but calls are typically limited to 15 minutes each, and inmates must wait 30 minutes before being allowed to make another call.
+In order to use an inmate telephone service, inmates must register an account and provide a list of names and numbers for the people they intend to communicate with.
+Call limitations vary depending on the prison's rules, but calls are typically limited to 15 minutes each, and inmates must wait 30 minutes before being allowed to make another call.
 Calls are generally recorded and monitored by the prison’s staff for security and oversight purposes.
 Phone credits are typically accessed via an inmate account card.

 Since 2001, the Federal Bureau of Prisons has limited calls to 300 minutes per month.
-In 2025, the system gives 300 free minutes to any adult inmate who participates in a First Step Act (FSA) Evidence-Based Recidivism Reduction (EBRR) program, but they must pay for their phone minutes if they are not in a program.
+As of 2025, the system gives 300 free minutes to any adult inmate who participates in a First Step Act (FSA) Evidence-Based Recidivism Reduction (EBRR) program, but they must pay for their phone minutes if they are not in a program.

 Providers

-Jails and prisons tend to choose their providers based on which company will be able to pay said facility the most revenue in kickbacks.
 In the United States, the inmate telephone market is dominated by two providers, Global Tel Link (GTL) and Securus Technologies, with Global Tel-Link controlling approximately 50% of the market and Securus with 20%.
-The New York-based private equity firm Veritas Capital, with assets of over $5 billion, acquired GTL under the tenure of Veritas' founder and CEO Robert B. McKeon.
+The New York-based private equity firm Veritas Capital, with assets of over $5 billion, acquired GTL during the tenure of Veritas' founder and CEO Robert B. McKeon.
 Mobile, Alabama-based GTL was a subsidiary of GTEL Holdings in 2009 and offered "inmate communications, investigative, facility management, visitation, payment and deposit, and content solutions."

-New York-based American Securities purchased GTL for $1 billion in 2011, and Boston-based ABRY Partners purchased Securus in 2013 for $640 million.
-When the global private-equity company Castle Harlan purchased Securus Technologies from Miami-based private equity company, H.I.G.
-Capital in 2011, they claimed that Securus was "the leading provider" of "inmate telecommunications for the corrections industry."
+The global private-equity company Castle Harlan purchased Securus Technologies from Miami-based private equity company, H.I.G.
+Capital in 2011.
+New York-based American Securities purchased GTL for $1 billion in 2011, and then Boston-based ABRY Partners purchased Securus in 2013 for $640 million.